merlinz01/ldapserver/README.md

 - Support for all builtin operations and common extended operations
 - Comprehensive encoding/decoding tests
 - Strict client data validity checking
-  - Currently the only string values validated internally are OIDs.

 Contributions and bug reports are welcome!